DJ Breezy: Early life and education

 DJ Breezy got his basic education at St. Michael Basic School.
 He further studied Music and Arts at the University of Ghana.

 Career

-DJ Breezy started production of music as a child, he began professional music production in 2008 and came into the limestone after being signed by Black Avenue Musik Group in 2012.
+DJ Breezy started production of music as a child, began professional music production in 2008, and came into the limelight after being signed by Black Avenue Musik Group in 2012.

-DJ Breezy has been credited for producing songs like "Tonga" by Joey B, "Personal Person" and "Shiehor" by Dblack ft Castro, "Seihor" by Castro ft DBlack.
+DJ Breezy has been credited for producing songs like "Tonga" by Joey B, "Personal Person" and "Shiehor" by Dblack ft Castro, and "Seihor" by Castro ft DBlack.